thedrbits/drbitsblog/about.md

 \\
 \\
 \\
-Daniel currently serves on the California Bar Task Force for Access to Legal Services Through Innovation.
+Daniel served on the California Bar Task Force for Access to Legal Services Through Innovation 2018-2019.
 \\
 \\
 \\